-In an uncontested election, any nominee for director who receives a greater number of votes "withheld" from his or her election than votes "for" such election (a "majority withheld vote") shall promptly tender his or her resignation following certification of the shareholder vote.
+In an uncontested election, any nominee for director who receives a greater number of votes against his or her election than votes for such election will not be elected.
+Under Indiana law, that director would remain in office as a "holdover director" until the next annual meeting of shareholders, unless he or she resigns, is removed, or dies prior to the next annual meeting.
+Under the company's bylaws, an unelected holdover director is required to promptly tender his or her resignation following certification of the shareholder vote.
 The directors and corporate governance committee will consider the resignation offer and recommend to the board whether to accept it.
 The board will act on the committee's recommendation within 90 days following certification of the shareholder vote.
 Board action on the matter will require the approval of a majority of the independent directors.